Teaching Native Waters: Professional Development and Virtual Community

-Teaching Native Waters will hold a total of 4 virtual modules this school year, each six-weeks long.
-Sign up for just 1 or for all 4.
+Teaching Native Waters will hold a total of four virtual modules this school year, each six-weeks long.
+Sign up for just one or for all four.

 Connect with scientists and TCUs to build career bridges for your students.
 Learn valuable techniques for making science place-based and relevant to community.
 Earn professional development clock hours for Arizona.

 - Module 2: Jan.
 18 – Feb.
 26, 2021.
 Making Climate Connections.